V-TERM/cs7641_census_project/index.md

 Uysal, Ilhan, and H. Altay Güvenir.
 "An overview of regression techniques for knowledge discovery."
 The Knowledge Engineering Review 14.4 (1999): 319-340.

 <a id="8">[8]</a>
 Pollard, Rebecca D., Sara M. Pollard, and Scott Streit.
 "Predicting Propensity to Vote with Machine Learning." arXiv preprint arXiv:2102.01535 (2021).
+Retrieved from https://arxiv.org/abs/2102.01535.

 <a id="9">[9]</a>
 Torrey, Lisa, and Jude Shavlik.
 "Transfer learning."
 Handbook of research on machine learning applications and trends: algorithms, methods, and techniques.
 IGI global, 2010.
 242-264.